Get all the latest Airbnb data for Warsaw

 What bedroom count gets the most bookings in Warsaw as of 2026?

-As of early 2026, studios and one-bedroom apartments get the most bookings in Warsaw, driven by the city's strong mix of solo travelers, couples, and business visitors who make up the majority of short-term rental demand.
+As of early 2026, studios and 1-bedroom apartments get the most Airbnb bookings in Warsaw because they match the city’s core demand from couples, solo travelers, business travelers and short city-break guests.

 What property type performs best in Warsaw in 2026?